lcdb/lcdb-wf/docs/chipseq.rst

 ChIP-seq workflow
 -----------------
-The ChIP-seq workflow starts with raw FASTQ files, does various QC steps, aligns and prepares BAM and bigWig files, performs peak-calling, and combines everything together into a track hub for visualization.
+The ChIP-seq workflow starts with raw FASTQ files and performs various QC steps.
+It aligns and prepares BAM and bigWig files, performs peak-calling, and combines everything together into a track hub for visualization.